patchfox-io/.github/profile/README.md

 # PatchFox 🦊

-## what is PatchFox?
+## What is PatchFox?
-PatchFox is genAI for dependency management.
+PatchFox is open source genAI for dependency management.

 Under the covers, PatchFox is has two parts.